Chartered Trading Standards Institute: Members

 CTSI members typically work in one of approximately 200 UK local authority trading standards offices, except in Northern Ireland where trading standards is provided by central government.
 Trading standards professionals work with consumers and businesses to maintain fair trading and safety of consumer goods.
 The CTSI also has members working in the private sector (they have their own section within the CTSI: the Business Members Group).

 Staff

 John Herriman took over as chief executive from interim chief executive Paul Ramsden in April 2021.
-The current CTSI chair is Tenday Lindsay, elected at the September 2021 AGM, who took over the role from Louise Baxter.
+The current CTSI chair is David MacKenzie, elected at the October 2025 AGM, who took over the role from Nikki Pasek.